daniel-locatelli/daniellocatelli/README.md

 Notion API already comes with some basic data, like page ID, page cover, and page icon.
 These were extended using an interface so I could have my own opinionated types.

 ### Pages as Notion databases
 This database contains the pages' information.
-For example, the `Projects` item refers to the page https://daniellocatelli.com/projects.
+For example, the 'Projects' item refers to the page https://daniellocatelli.com/projects.
 The only exception is the "Homepage," which refers to the root https://daniellocatelli.com/

 **Schema:**
 |Name|CoverAlt|Local|Description_en|Description_de|Description_pt|Status|DatabaseRef|FullName|ShortDescription_en|Tags|